getFrontend/web-motion-design/README.md

 A CSS **animation** is a way to make elements **gradually change** their appearance or position over time.

 It's done by defining **keyframes**, which are the in-between states of this change.
 The animation is then created by smoothly **transitioning** beetween these keyframes.

+### Is the order important?

+The order of time values is important!
+The **first** one that can be parsed as a time value is assigned to the *animation-duration*, and the **second** one is assigned to the *animation-delay*.

+### It's important to keep in mind

+If a value can be used for something **other than the animation's name**, it's applied to that property first.